ownport/pyactors/docs/articles.md

 - [Notes from Akka documentation, Release 2.10, Typesafe Inc.](https://github.com/ownport/pyactors/blob/master/docs/articles.md)

+## Pykka

+[Pykka](https://github.com/jodal/pykka) is a Python implementation of the actor model.
+The actor model introduces some simple rules to control the sharing of state and cooperation between execution units, which makes it easier to build concurrent applications.

+## PARLEY, Python Actor Runtime LibrarY*

+[PARLEY](http://osl.cs.uiuc.edu/parley/) is an API for writing Python programs that implement the Actor model of distributed systems, in which lightweight concurrent processes communicate through asynchronous message-passing.
+Actor systems typically are easier to write and debug than traditional concurrent programs that use locks and shared memory.

+PARLEY can run using either traditional native threads, greenlets (lightweight threads), or Stackless Python's tasklets.
+A program written using PARLEY can choose between these models by changing a single line of code.

 ## Gevent

 [gevent](http://www.gevent.org/) is a Python networking library that uses greenlet to provide a synchronous API on top of libevent event loop.